zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"
         ```

-    If you are using artifactory other than Giza, you have to provide the dependencies manually in your service build.gradle script as follows:
-        ```gradle
-        implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
-        implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"
-        implementation libraries.eureka_client
-        implementation libraries.httpcore
-        implementation libraries.jackson_databind
-        implementation libraries.jackson_dataformat_yaml

-        providedCompile libraries.javax_servlet_api
-        compileOnly libraries.lombok
-        ```
   **Notes:**
     * You may need to add more dependencies as required by your service implementation.
-    * At time of writing this guide, the dependency libraries versions are as sated above.
-You may need to adjust the versions depending on your service requirements.
-    * The current ZoweApimlVersion is '1.1.12'.
+    * The information provided in this file is valid for ZoweApimlVersion '1.1.12' and above.

 5. In your project home directory, run the `gradle clean build` command to build your project.
 Alternatively you may run `gradlew` to use the specific gradle version that is working with your project.

 ### Maven guide